Bankruptcy Litigation and Counseling

 Defunct gossip website Gawker will soon start paying $20 million it owes to shareholders — including founder Nick Denton — court proceedings revealed Wednesday.
 This action follows a jury's decision last March to award Hulk Hogan $140 million in his invasion of privacy suit against Gawker.
 C&G's Daniel H Tabak was counsel for Mr. Hogan during these proceedings.

 - "Gawker to Start Paying $20M Owed to Shareholders, Founder Nick Denton," New York Daily News.

 - "Gawker Founder Nick Denton to Leave Bankruptcy," The Wall Street Journal.

-Partner Daniel H Tabak is leading the team representing Hulk Hogan in the bankruptcy case against Gawker and Nick Denton.
-Media coverage continues with the following:
+Daniel H Tabak is leading the team representing Hulk Hogan in the bankruptcy case against Gawker and Nick Denton.
+The following news outlets provided coverage:

 Gawker Media chief Nick Denton will likely be forced to file for personal bankruptcy after a New York judge on denied the company’s request to temporarily shield him from Hulk Hogan’s $140 million sex tape judgment.
 Dan Tabak is leading the team representing Hogan in the bankruptcy.

 Yesterday, the U.S. Supreme Court declined to establish a narrow interpretation of “actual fraud” in determining whether debts can be discharged through bankruptcy, overturning the Fifth Circuit and endorsing a broader view of a provision that bars parties from shedding debts obtained under false pretenses.
 In this article, Dan Tabak along with other top attorneys from across the city tell Law360 why the Husky International Electronics Inc. v.
 Ritz decision is significant.